 What does this mean in the context of a Teams migration?
 Well, it means the SPMT lets you migrate lists or files into a Microsoft Teams document library from an existing SharePoint Server site or file share.

-But it can't help you migrate content from one Teams tenant to another.
-And the functionality doesn't offer any sort of chat-based migration—like group chat and channel conversation history.
+But it can’t help you migrate content from one Teams tenant to another.
+And it can’t reorganize teams and channels within the same tenant.
+Another thing, the functionality doesn’t offer any sort of chat-based migration—like group chat and channel conversation history.

 Additionally, you need to manually create the teams and channels at the destination beforehand so that you have somewhere to migrate your content to: